-As of May 2016, 37 Duke undergrads have received the Child Policy Research certificate (formerly called the Children in Contemporary Society certificate).
-Alumni of the certificate program majored in sociology, public policy studies, psychology and neuroscience, and environmental science and policy and are now working for a variety of educational, health care, and research organizations, including RTI International, Educators for Excellence, the NC Museum of Natural Sciences, and Carnegie Corporation of New York.
-Other alums are furthering their education by pursuing law degrees, master’s degrees or doctoral degrees.
+As of May 2019, 58 Duke undergrads have completed the Child Policy Research certificate program (formerly called the Children in Contemporary Society certificate).
+Alumni of the certificate program majored in sociology, public policy studies, psychology and neuroscience, economics, international comparative studies, and environmental science and policy, and are now working for a variety of educational, health care, and research organizations, including RTI International, Educators for Excellence, the NC Museum of Natural Sciences, and Carnegie Corporation of New York.
+Other alums are furthering their education by pursuing law degrees, master’s degrees, or doctoral degrees.

 Stay connected through the Duke Alumni Directory

 Take full advantage of your Duke alumni resources by updating your profile in the Duke Alumni Association directory.
 The directory is your key to staying connected to Duke, the Center for Child and Family Policy and the Duke alumni community.
 An up-to-date listing allows us to communicate with you and offer ways for you to be involved with the certificate program.

 To access the directory and update your profile, you will need to register, creating your own user name and password.
 Once registered, you can search all Duke alumni according to a variety of search criteria (class year, geographic area, etc.).
 The directory also allows you to see and update the contact information we currently have on file for you.

 Review your directory profile today and make any changes necessary online: www.dukealumni.com.

 Karmel Wong Choi: The Power of a Mother’s Love